pramnora/python/library/README.md

 Some of these libraries do offer very extensive capabilities of their own...;
 thus, presenting yet another 'learning curve' that one needs to fully learn/master.

+## How to include library codes...

+If the library code is internal, and, you wish to use it...;
+then, just simply type in at the top of the Python file, [.py]:

+>> import library
+...example...
+>> import random

+If the library code is external, and, you wish to use it...;
+then, go to your Windows DOS Command Prompt...and, type in:

+>> pip install libraryName
+...example...
+>> pip install numpy

 ## Links

 PyPi